mrendi29/Microblog-App/README.md

 # Ruby on Rails Microblog.

-This is the sample microblog application using RubyOnRails
+This is a sample Microblog application using RubyOnRails.
+You can also see the app at: https://young-tor-93348.herokuapp.com/

+### To view the app locally:

 ## Getting started